Global envelope tests for spatial processes: Global scaled maximum absolute difference (MAD) envelope tests

 \section{Global scaled maximum absolute difference (MAD) envelope tests}

-The rank envelope test with a reasonably narrow $p$-interval is not feasible if it is not possible to run a number of simulations close to 2500.
+The rank envelope test with a reasonably narrow $p$-interval is not feasible if it is not possible to run sufficiently many simulations.
 In this case, we can employ {\em scaled MAD} envelope tests, where the critical bounds are of the form

 for the {\em studentized} MAD envelope test and

 for the {\em directional quantile} MAD envelope test. $T_0(r)$ and $\var(T(r))$ denote the expectation and variance of $T(r)$ under the null model, and $\overline T(r)$ and $\underline T(r)$ are the $r$-wise 2.5$\%$ upper and lower quantiles of the distribution of $T(r)$ under $H_0$, respectively.
 The expectation $T_0(r)$ and the quantities $\var(T(r))$, $\overline T(r)$ and $\underline T(r)$ can be estimated from simulations of the null model \citep[see e.g.][]{Diggle2013} if they are not known analytically.